platomik/mie-paa/1/README.md

 *Brute force algorithm*

 Brute force approach is examining all possible cobinations (for n-size instances = 2^n combinations).
-The next requirements must be fulfilled:
+And construct a set **X={x1, x2, … ,xn }**, where each xi is 0 or 1, so that:

 	w1x1 + w2x2 + … + wnxn < = M

 	c1x1 + c2x2 + … + cnxn is maximal.

-The first requirements garantee that the knapsack is not overloaded.
+The first requirement garantees that the knapsack is not overloaded.
 The second one gives max value of the kanpsack.

-where
+where,

 	integer n (# of items)
 	integer M (the capacity of the knapsack)